 We think that it is important that businesses support their local community so we’ve made a few pledges.
 We aim to:

-- Train and employ local young people aged 14-25 to get the skills and experience to get a career in the food sector, through our social enterprise EAT Pennines.
-We’re busy working with Bury College, Bury Employment Support and Training team, Groundwork and Babington College to recruit and train young people in hospitality and horticulture.
-Since we opened in October 2011, we’ve supported 100 unemployed and disadvantaged young people into training and employment with an 70% achievement and progression rate!
+- Train and employ local young people aged 14-25 to get the skills and experience to get a career in the food sector.
+Since we opened in October 2011, we’ve supported around 200 unemployed and disadvantaged young people into training and employment with an 70% achievement and progression rate!
 Find out more from Chris and Justine two of our young employees.
-You can read our Impact Report here

 - Reduce, reuse and recycle through making sure that we strive for the minimal impact on our local and global environment.
-We compost and recycle as much of our waste as possible.
+We compost and recycle around 95% of our waste.

 - Support Incredible Edible Ramsbottom to get people growing, cooking and eating local!

-- Source our ingredients and suppliers from the Pennine areas, ensuring where possible that we use seasonal produce to support the local economy and reduce food miles.
+- Locally sourced ingredients and suppliers from the Pennine areas, ensuring where possible that we use seasonal produce to support the local economy and reduce food miles.